Lucy-Forrest-Lab/AlignMe/Formats.md

 ## Profiles

-AlignMe allows for alignments of any kind of profiles like secondary structure predictions obtained from PsiPred (left) or membrane predictions from OCTOPUS (right).
-The user has to choose the column from which the values should be taken from and it is possible to skip commented lines using the "headerlines" option in the similarity score file.
+AlignMe allows for alignments of any kind of profiles like secondary structure predictions obtained from [PSIPRED](http://bioinf.cs.ucl.ac.uk/psipred/) and from membrane predictions from [OCTOPUS](https://octopus.cbr.su.se).
+The user has to choose the column from which the values should be taken, and it is possible to skip over commented lines using the "headerlines" option in the similarity score file [see example](./Examples/prof-prof_example.md).

 ![](media/ss2.png)
 ![](media/nnprf.png)